openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 ## Build a Model in OpenVINO™ Runtime {#build_model}

-OpenVINO Model can be created from source, this section illustrates how to construct an OpenVINO Model composed of operations from an available opset.
+You can create a model from source.
+This section illustrates how to construct a model composed of operations from an available operation set.

 Operation Set `opsetX` integrates a list of OpenVINO pre-compiled operations that work for this purpose.
 In other words, `opsetX` defines a set of operations for building a graph.